techbygiusi/Guides/Installation of an NGINX Web Server with Filebrowser as a File Repository/README.md

-# Installation of an NGINX Web Server with Filebrowser as a File Repository
+# Installation of an NGINX Web Server with Filebrowser as a File Repository on Proxmox

 ## Getting Started

 To begin, you need a properly set up Proxmox system.
-In this guide, I am using a basic test lab setup.
+In this guide, I am using a basic setup.
 Proxmox has been freshly installed and cleaned up using the [Proxmox VE Post Install](https://proxmoxve-scripts.com/scripts?id=Proxmox%20VE%20Post%20Install) script from Proxmox Helper Scripts.

 Next, create a new LXC container in the Proxmox web interface.
 Once the container is created, we can begin installing the NGINX web server.